QUARTERLY UPDATE

 A WEEK IMMERSED IN THE PENTATEUCH

 Before the Autumn semester began Westminster Seminary UK welcomed Dr L. Michael Morales, Professor of Biblical Studies at Greenville Presbyterian Theological Seminary (South Carolina), for an intensive week of lectures on the Pentateuch.
+Over five richly rewarding days, Dr Morales guided students and faculty through the foundational books of the Torah, unveiling their theological depth and enduring relevance for Christian ministry.

 Students described the course as one of the most formative they have experienced at the seminary.
 Tomi, a current student, reflected: “Of the courses to date, that was probably the one I got the most out of.
 It furnished us not just with the knowledge needed to pass the exam but with resources for future ministry—and a way of seeing the Torah that will go forward with us into our preaching for the future.”